Telenav/cactus/README.md

       it will refuse to load the poms that parent off of it.
-So, you might as well have these in a separate Git submodule with a bill-of-materials and build all of them once, at the start of your build process, rather than need such an explicit _and first build the superpom_ step for every single subfamily.
+So, you might as well have these in a separate Git submodule with a bill-of-materials and build all of them once, at the start of your build process, rather than need such an explicit _and first build the superpom_ step for every single subfamily (Maven 4 _may_ improve this somewhat, but from our testing at present, not quite enough to git rid of this advice)
-    * Building superpoms must (see above) be done separately, but this is only a problem in a _cold start_ situation (fresh clone, or empty local Maven repository, or both), and generally only a problem then when using unpublished versions.
+      * This means that uilding superpoms must (see above) be done separately, but this is only a problem in a _cold start_ situation (fresh clone, or empty local Maven repository, or both) or after a change, and generally only a problem then when using unpublished versions.
-    * Maven 4 appears to do _somewhat_ better at this, so this guidance may change when it is released
   * Keep folder names and artifact ids consistent, at least at the top level
-    * There is nothing to stop you from creating a bill-of-materials that says to build the Maven project in a folder named `foo`, and having `foo/pom.xml` have the artifact id `bar`.  `<module>` declarations are nearly the only place where Maven relies on the names of folders on disk.
+    * There is nothing to stop you from creating a bill-of-materials that says to build the Maven project in a folder named `foo`, and having `foo/pom.xml` have the artifact id `bar`.  `<module>` declarations are nearly the only place where Maven (sadly) relies on the names of folders on disk.
 Keeping them consistent or at least suffix-consistent will avoid a lot of confusions.
   * Use the maven-enforcer-plugin or similar to ensure conflicting dependency versions are detected early
-  * Use properties to manage versions of dependencies, except in trivial cases
+  * Use Maven _properties_ to manage versions of dependencies, except in trivial cases
     * And *always* use properties to manage versions of inter-project dependencies
   * Inherit or import dependency versions from superpoms' `<dependencyManagement>` sections - don't have every project hard-code versions of things